hashicorp/terraform-provider-azurerm/website/docs/r/logic_app_integration_account_session.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the Logic App Integration Account Session should exist.
 Changing this forces a new Logic App Integration Account Session to be created.

-* `location` - (Required) The Azure Region where the Logic App Integration Account Session should exist.
-Changing this forces a new Logic App Integration Account Session to be created.

 * `integration_account_name` - (Required) The name of the Logic App Integration Account.
 Changing this forces a new Logic App Integration Account Session to be created.

 * `content` - (Optional) The content of the Logic App Integration Account Session.

-* `tags` - (Optional) A mapping of tags which should be assigned to the Logic App Integration Account Session.

 ## Attributes Reference